abelgideon/FoodPacked/README.md

 ### Usage

 1. Open the `index.html` file in your preferred web browser to view the FoodPacked landing page.
+2. Alternatively, you can access the live site [here](https://abelgideon.github.io/FoodPacked/).
-2. Use the navigation bar to explore different sections of the page.
+3. Use the navigation bar to explore different sections of the page.

 ### File Structure